-- Cited – K -v- the Secretary of State for the Home Department CA (Bailii, EWCA Civ 775)
+Cited – K v the Secretary of State for the Home Department CA 31-May-2002

 The applicant sought damages from the defendant who had released from custody pending deportation a man convicted of violent sexual crimes and who had then raped her.
-She appealed a strike out of he claim.
-She had been refused information about the . .
+She appealed against a strike out of her claim.
+She had been refused information . .

-- Cited – Mutual Life And Citizens’ Assurance Co Ltd And Another -v- Evatt PC (lip, 2 WLR 23)
+Cited – Mutual Life And Citizens’ Assurance Co Ltd And Another v Evatt PC 16-Nov-1971

 The plaintiff had been an investor with the defendant.
 He asked them about an associated company.
 He was given advice which was incorrect.
 He claimed damages for negligence.